alexandrglm/myLearningCorner/DevCamp2025/FullStack/MODULE_01_SCSS/01-011/01-011_SCSS_Nested_styling.md

 And, here comes SCSS.

 ***
+# SCSS allows to nest .classes inside another .classes, overriding its global scope.

-# 💡 SCSS nesting is an excellent way to:
+## 💡 SCSS nesting is an excellent way to:

 * Organize styles hierarchically.
 * Ensure cleaner, more readable code.